Spoiler Scale (How spoilery is this article on a scale of 1 to 10?): 6

 The Blackfish narrative centers around an incident that occurred on February 24, 2010, which prompted an investigation by the Occupational Health and Safety Administration (OSHA).
 An orca named Tilikum killed a well-regarded SeaWorld trainer named Dawn Brancheau in front of about a dozen dining spectators while she was directing the orca to do tricks in preparation for a show.
 (NOTE: Blackfish only shows segments of a video shot by a spectator in the minutes before Dawn’s death, and as of the date of this article, videos circulating around the internet claiming to be footage of Dawn’s death are not authentic, but rather videos of other orca incidents.)
 SeaWorld Parks & Entertainment argued that Dawn was pulled in the water due to the “novelty” of her ponytail, and as such, the incident was attributable to trainer error.
 After conducting administrative hearings, OSHA disagreed and ultimately required that there be a barrier between the trainers and the orcas during the shows.
 SeaWorld has appealed the decision.

 With compelling footage and numerous interviews – including several former SeaWorld trainers – Blackfish not only traces Tilikum’s history from his capture in the wild in 1983, including two prior incidents involving fatalities, but documents several other unfortunate events involving other SeaWorld orcas.
 The documentary also introduces us to the science behind these animals - primarily, how intelligent and social they are and how they behave in the wild.
 And although formally relegated to the end of the film, the message is clear and modest: Boycott SeaWorld until it stops using these highly intelligent and dangerously misunderstood ocras for our amusement.
-Being generally devoid of the histrionics that tend to infect advocacy films, the overall effect of Blackfish is sobering and sad.
+The overall effect of Blackfish is sobering and sad.

 I rarely use the term irrefutable in reference to any sort of documentary.
 As a natural born skeptic, I am not particularly impressed by the quantum of facts that crowd-pleasers like West of Memphis (2012) omit in the pursuit of demonizing the enemy.
 In most cases, there is another factual side to “the story,” even if the persuasive weight of each narrative differs in the eye of each beholder.
 But sometimes the facts are what they are, and the fundamental conflict at stake is philosophical.
 In this sense, Blackfish succeeds not so much in changing the moral disposition of the viewer, but in forcing us all to pick a side by challenging the notion that there is a middle ground.
 The pretense that SeaWorld relies upon – that orcas can be trained into mutually healthy relationships with their human captors – is all but obliterated.
 That said, Blackfish barely scratches the surface when it comes to exposing the more general dichotomy of SeaWorld promoting conservation and the environment while simultaneously breeding these animals as a means to rather frivolous ends.
 To put it simply, the argument that we need orcas confined in a tank performing circus tricks to raise our awareness of just how magnificent these creatures really are is inexplicable and insulting.